-During the course of the investigation, the Investigator may utilize some or all of the following information or procedures, at their discretion, and in whatever order the Investigator deems most appropriate.
+During the course of the Investigative Procedure, the Investigator may utilize some or all of the following information or procedures, at their discretion, and in whatever order the Investigator deems most appropriate.

-- a.
-Documents: The Investigator will review any statements provided by the initiating party/responding party/responding party should also identify all documents which they believe may be relevant to the complaint, including both paper and digital items, such as text messages, journal entries, e-mails and other social media communications.
-If they are not in possession of those documents, the initiating party/responding party should identify who may have those materials.
+- 1. Documents: The Investigator will review any statements provided by the Complainant/ Respondent.
+At the beginning of the Investigation, the Complainant/ Respondent should also identify all documents which they believe may be relevant to the complaint, including both paper and digital items, such as text messages, journal entries, e-mails and social media communications.
+If they are not in possession of those documents, the Complainant/ Respondent should identify who may have those materials.
 It will be the responsibility of the Investigator to try, to the best of their ability, to gather the identified information outside the possession of the parties.
-As determined by the Investigator, any documents or information deemed to be material to the complaint and that will be used in the Investigative Report will be disclosed to both initiating party/responding party for comment or rebuttal during the course of the Investigation. - b.
-Initiating Party/Responding Party Interviews: The Investigator will interview the initiating party and responding party separately.
-This meeting is an opportunity for the party to discuss their recollection of the event(s) in question, supplement any statements previously submitted, voice any concerns, and to work with the Investigator to determine what additional information may be helpful in the Investigation of the allegations.
-The Investigator may interview the initiating party and responding party more than once, as necessary, at the discretion of the Investigator.
-During this interview, the initiating party/responding party will have the opportunity to learn about the evidence gathered in the Investigation to date and the Investigator will provide them with an opportunity to comment or respond to that information.
-There will be no opportunity for the initiating party and responding party to question each other directly.
-However, each party will have the opportunity to submit written or oral questions to the Investigator that they would like to have submitted to the other party.
-The Investigator will then ask those questions, as deemed appropriate by the Investigator at their discretion, of the opposite party.
-If additional policy or code violations have been identified by Investigator during the course of the Investigation, the parties will be notified of those issues in writing and will be given an opportunity to respond.
-The Investigator will reach out to the initiating party/responding party individually to schedule these meetings.
-If the initiating party/responding party does not respond or attend a meeting with the Investigator within 10 business days after that initial contact, the initiating party/responding party's opportunity to participate in the process may close.
-The initiating party/responding party waive their right to be heard and to participate in the process by failing to cooperate with the Investigator.
+As determined by the Investigator, any documents or information deemed to be material to the complaint and that will be used in the Investigative Report will be disclosed to both the Complainant and Respondent for comment or rebuttal during the course of the Investigation.
+All documents obtained through the course of the Investigation, regardless of whether they are included in the Investigative Report, will be shared with the parties for review and comment during the Investigative Report Review. - 2.
+Complainant/ Respondent Interviews: The Investigator will interview the Complainant and Respondent separately.
+This meeting is an opportunity for the party to discuss their recollection of the event(s) in question, supplement any statements previously submitted, voice any concerns, and to work with the Investigator to determine what additional information may be helpful in the Investigation of the allegations in the Formal Complaint.
+Each party will receive written notice of the request for an interview by the Investigator with sufficient time to prepare before the interview, as determined by the Investigator.
+The Investigator may interview the Complainant and Respondent more than once, as necessary, at the discretion of the Investigator.
+During this interview, the Complainant/ Respondent will have the opportunity to learn about the evidence gathered in the Investigation to date and the Investigator will provide them with an opportunity to comment or respond to that information.
+There will be no opportunity for the Complainant and Respondent to question each other directly during the Investigative Procedure.
+However, each party will have the opportunity to submit written or oral questions to the Investigator to be asked of the other party or witnesses.
+The Investigator will then ask those questions, as deemed appropriate by the Investigator at their discretion, of the opposite party or witnesses.
+The Investigator will contact the Complainant/ Respondent individually to schedule these meetings.
+If the Complainant/ Respondent does not respond or attend a meeting with the Investigator within ten (10) business days after that initial contact, the Complainant/ Respondent's opportunity to participate in the Investigation and any subsequent process may close.
+The Complainant/Respondent may waive their right to be heard and to participate in the Investigation by failing to cooperate with the Investigator.
+If a party refuses to participate in the Investigation or provide all relevant information known and available to them at time of Investigation, that information cannot be presented for the first time in the Formal Resolution Process or Title IX Grievance Process barring exceptional circumstances, as determined by the Director.